Google Search Console: Beginner’s Guide With Steps & Tips

 • Make sure that you’ve already added Google Analytics to your site.
 If you haven’t, check out this helpful tutorial: How to Add Google Analytics to WordPress.

-Enter your site’s URL prefix and click “Continue.
+Enter your site’s URL and click “Continue.

 enter url prefix for monsterinsights (1)